mcoder9/slv/website/slv-dev/articles/doc/en/mainnet-validator/quickstart.md

 This command will change the identity key to the authorized identity key.

-※ For no-downtime migration, please refer to this [guide](/running-validator/validator-migration).
+※ For no-downtime migration - Please refer to this [guide](/en/doc/mainnet-rpc/update) for more information.

 ### SLV Validator Commands